Arto Artinian – Group Chairman

 Arto has a commercial and Business Administration educational background with an added focus on international trade, gemology expertise and an extensive training undergone in Antwerp, Belgium.

 In Arto’s words:

 “High quality workmanship has been the highest priority for us in our business and is something which we have inherited as second generation jewellers.
 Artinian believes in preserving the values of classical jewellery arts and adding modern technologies to create jewellery which has high esthetic standards and looks immaculate under the Loop.”

-Saro Artinian is the Creative Director and COO at Artinian Co., Ltd.
+Saro Artinian is the President and COO at Artinian Co., Ltd.